Articles related to hanukkah

 The National Hanukkah Menorah is lit at the Ellipse, near the White House in Washington, DC.

-What Is Hanukkah - About Chanukkah - About Judaism
+What Is Hanukkah - About Chanukkah - Judaism - About.com

-Traditional Foods for Hanukkah Celebrations - About Judaism
+Traditional Foods for Hanukkah Celebrations - Judaism - About.com

 Like many Jewish holidays, Hanukkah has accompanying food traditions.
 Fried foods such as sufganiyot (jelly-filled doughnuts) and latkes (potato pancakes) ...

-Hanukkah Traditions and Activities for Kids - About Judaism
+Hanukkah Traditions and Activities for Kids - Judaism - About.com

 Hanukkah, which is sometimes called The Festival of Lights, is one such holiday.
 It falls every year in late November or December on the secular calendar and ...